FauziMaulana/LearnPandas/README.md

-**Data Analysis using Python : Manipulate and Gain Insight from Data**
+**Data Analysis using Pandas : Manipulate and Gain Insight from Data**